phani-billa/phani-billa.github.io/essays/statement-of-purpose.md

 Since we do not have infinite bandwidth or infinite computational capacity, we need to find a set of metrics that define and constrain sensor networks and allow us to describe sensor network in a mathematical manner based in limitations set by bandwidth and computational constraints.

-The recent and on-going explosion of Big Data has presented a complex challenge for data scientists and system architects.
-Large sensor networks continuously streaming data will often overwhelm a single server.
-Traditional database techniques quickly break down when Gigabytes of meta-data need to be continuously written and queried.
-Trying to process Big Data on a single server quickly becomes an exercise in futility.

 My research interests are solving these problems in a unified and transportable way.
-By leveraging distributed computing, I aim to provide a framework that can meet the demands of this Big Data 2explosion and to advance the fields of distributed sensor networks and distributed sensor network architectures.
+By leveraging distributed and cloud computing, I aim to provide a framework that can meet the demands of this Big Data explosion while maintaining the privacy of users and to advance the fields of distributed sensor networks, distributed sensor network architectures, and data privacy and integrity.

 #### Goals
 In the next year I plan to introduce algorithms for dealing with the acquisition of temporospatial data in distributed